Difference between Natural Hazard and Disaster

 - Winter Storm

 Some of these hazards are region-specific.
 You know your own region.
-Therefore you should know your own likely hazards.
+Therefore you should know your own likely natural hazards.

 Stay informed.
 Make a plan.
 Know your emergency actions ahead of time.
 Prepare for evacuations.
 Or shelter-in-place preparations.
 Prepare to live on your own, without help for awhile.
 Protecting your property.
 Preparing with your kids.
 Your pets.
 Prepare for injuries – basic first aid.
 Build at least a basic emergency kit.
 Supplies for at least 3 days at a minimum.
 Also, a portable kit (bug-out).
 One for in your vehicle, your workplace.
 Read the archives of this blog from many more ideas.